ctigeek/InvokeQueryPowershellModule/README.md

 It's trivial to add a new db type as long as it has an ADO.NET provider.
 Please submit a pull request or open an issue if you have one you'd like to add.

 ### Why not use Invoke-Sqlcmd??
-Invoke Sqlcmd is a wrapper for Sqlcmd:
+Invoke-Sqlcmd is just a wrapper for Sql Server's command-line executable, Sqlcmd.exe:
 ```
 PS C:\windows\system32> Invoke-Sqlcmd